samaphp/lg-agents/Readme.md

 # Sample AI Agent using LangGraph

 This work is based on [this repo](https://github.com/JoshuaC215/agent-service-toolkit) which was created by [JoshuaC215](https://github.com/JoshuaC215).
 Thanks!

 This also uses the great product [Browser Use](https://browseruse.com/) to browse the web.

 ## Follow Along

-Follow along as I post about program on my [websites](https://apsquared.co) and my Bluesky account [@apsquared](https://bsky.app/profile/apsquared.bsky.social).
+Follow along as I post about program on my [websites](https://apsquared.co), [X account](https://x.com/APSquaredDev) and my Bluesky account [@apsquared](https://bsky.app/profile/apsquared.bsky.social).

 Disclaimer: I'm not an expert at Python or LangGraph, just a developer trying to play with AI Agents and hoping to help others.